Royal FloraHolland: Aalsmeer

 In response to the increased power of brokering, the flower growers in Aalsmeer joined forces.
 The auction in Bloemenlust was founded in late December 1911, "the auction of export flowers will take place in Café Welcome".
-In addition, the Central Aalsmeer Auction was launched on January 5, 1912.
-Five days later in the pub, Three Columns, the first flowers appeared at the clock.
+In addition, the Central Aalsmeer Auction was launched on 5 January 1912.
+Five days later, in the pub Three Columns, the first flowers appeared at the clock.
 Both auctions saw their sales grow annually.
 In 1918, the Central Aalsmeer Auction achieved, for the first time, annual sales of 1 million guilders.

-With flower and plant exports booming the industry desperately needed to expand to a new auction complex with ample space.
+With flower and plant exports booming, the industry desperately needed to expand to a new auction complex with ample space.
 Against this background, it was decided to merge the auctions of Bloemenlust and Central Aalsmeer Auction.
-The merger took effect on March 6, 1968.
+The merger took effect on 6 March 1968.
 The organization continued as: Aalsmeer Flower Auction (Verenigde Bloemenveiling Aalsmeer or V.B.A.:United Flower Auction Aalsmeer).

 In 1972, a new auction complex at Legmeerdijk came into use.
 The complex covered an area of nine hectares.
 Further expansion followed and in 1999, the Aalsmeer Flower Auction and its customers took the first parts of the VBA South into use.
 This is located on the other side of the provincial road N231.
 Seven years later the first known plans for VBA Oost were drawn up.
-VBA Oost has a size of 36 hectares.
+VBA Oost has a size of 36 ha.
 Construction started in 2009.
-The main auction building was constructed in 2007, and covers an area of approximately 860,000 sqm and is the largest indoor market building in the world.
+The main auction building was constructed in 2007, and covers an area of approximately 860,000 m2 and is one of the largest indoor market building in the world.

 Other important milestones were in 1973, when the VBA allowed suppliers to market their products through an agency and from 2006, when international membership was introduced and recognized.
-The first auction in the world Aalsmeer Flower Auction opened membership to international members; companies located in countries outside the EU (companies from EU member states were already allowed to be members).
+As the first auction in the world, Aalsmeer Flower Auction opened membership to international members; companies located in countries outside the EU (companies from EU member states were already allowed to be a member).
 After a short time, there were approximately one hundred international members.